EN-AenaHabib/AenPi/README.md

 GPU required     No               vs   yes (for production use) CO2 per 10K ops  ~0.00003 g       vs   GPT-4: ~10.5 g  (99.9% less)
 ```
+for now the carbon estimation is just based on the research work , no carbon is measured real time as it is not hardware based lib
 ---

 ## Installation